wp-plugins/gravityforms-es/readme.txt

 == Developers ==

-*	./update-pot gravityforms ~/Sites/example.com/wp-content/plugins/gravityforms
-*	./update-pot gravityformscampaignmonitor
-*	./update-pot gravityformsmailchimp
-*	./update-pot gravityformspaypal
-*	./update-pot gravityformspolls
-*	./update-pot gravityformssignature
-*	./update-pot gravityformsuserregistration ~/Sites/example.com/wp-content/plugins/gravityforms

-*	./download-po gravityforms 1.7.6
+*	gravityforms 1.8
-*	./download-po gravityformscampaignmonitor 2.1
+*	gravityformscampaignmonitor 2.1
-*	./download-po gravityformsmailchimp 2.3
+*	gravityformsmailchimp 2.3
-*	./download-po gravityformspaypal 1.8
+*	gravityformspaypal 1.8
-*	./download-po gravityformspolls 1.5
+*	gravityformspolls 1.5
-*	./download-po gravityformssignature 1.3
+*	gravityformssignature 1.3
-*	./download-po gravityformsuserregistration 1.6
+*	gravityformsuserregistration 1.6

-*	./update-mo gravityforms
-*	./update-mo gravityformscampaignmonitor
-*	./update-mo gravityformsmailchimp
-*	./update-mo gravityformspaypal
-*	./update-mo gravityformspolls
-*	./update-mo gravityformssignature
-*	./update-mo gravityformsuserregistration

 == Changelog ==

+= 1.3.0 =
+*	Updated All Translations for new Versions.

 = 1.1.0 =
 *	Updated All Translations.